https://www.deakin.edu.au/__data/assets/image/0011/2668637/Fish_banner_950x475.jpg

 Warmer water means smaller fish, but why?

-The most popular current theories suggest the cause is due to a mismatch between how much oxygen a fish needs (to sustain its body’s metabolism) and how much it can get (via its gills).
+The most popular theories suggest the cause is due to a mismatch between how much oxygen a fish needs (to sustain its body’s metabolism) and how much it can get (via its gills).

 The argument is that fish gills do not grow at the same pace as the rest of their bodies.
 Once a fish reaches a certain body size, its gills can only supply enough oxygen to keep its body running – there is no oxygen left over for growth.